PseudoDevs/IamGhost/abcmd4.md

-Last updated: 2024-04-06 07:08:07
+Last updated: 2024-04-06 07:10:01
-Random Quote: Come on Ted, it's 2012.
-What do you expect, to meet some cute travel agent when you're reading a newspaper at a bookstore?
-None of those things exist anymore! - Barney Stinson
+Random Quote: Bro McDonald had a farm, E-I-E-I-bro
+And on that farm he had some chicks, E-I-E-I-bro
+With a hot chick here and a dumb chick there... - Barney Stinson